sandandstonesdev/SandAndStonesEngineMicroservices/README.md

 # SandAndStonesEngineMicroservices

 ## What is this project:
-* Simple Asset/Texture Viewer and Project Info test Website.
+* Simple Asset/Texture Viewer and Project Info Website.
-* Basic Fullstack WebApp developed with ASP.NET 8 and React.
+* Basic Fullstack WebApp developed with ASP.NET 9 and React 18 (Service+Gateway+Frontend).

 ## What is purpose of this project and where it goes:
 * It's beginning stage of FullStack WebApp and its purposes are educational.